soldair/node-jsontoxml/README.md

 ## API

-jsontoxml (obj)
+jsontoxml (obj,options)
   - a valid json structure to interpret
+    || a json string
   - returns an xml string

-jsontoxml.obj_to_xml (obj)
-  - an alias to the exported value
-  - returns an xml string

-jsontoxml.json_to_xml (json string)
-  - a valid json string
-  - returns an xml string
+  - options is optional
+    valid options are
+    - options.escape
+      - calls escape on all values
+      - attribute values if attribute values are specified as an object
+    - options.xmlHeader
+      - starts the xml with the xml header <?xml ...?>

 jsontoxml.escape (string)
   - returns string with xml entities escaped